misaelnieto/misaelnieto.github.io/_posts/2011-10-13-goodbye-world.markdown

 Kernigham, Ritchie and Thomson in the Bell Labs.

 Once in the University, one of the first things that I did was to get a hold of "The C programming language".
-I don't remember if it was on spanish or english.
+I don't remember whether it was on spanish or english.

 Nowadays I work as a Python programmer on Linux systems.
 And I enjoy it.
 So